 During a pandemic, it is normal to feel anxious.
 However, anyone experiencing extreme stress, trouble sleeping, difficulty with daily tasks, or an increase in alcohol or drug use should consult a doctor.

-People with preexisting mental health conditions, such as social anxiety, may be more susceptible to stress during a pandemic.
-Stress could lead some people to relapse, stop taking medications, or engage in suicidal thoughts or behaviors.
+People with preexisting mental health conditions, such as social anxiety, may be

 If you know someone at immediate risk of self-harm, suicide, or hurting another person:

 - Ask the tough question: “Are you considering suicide?”

 - Call 911 or the local emergency number, or text TALK to 741741 to communicate with a trained crisis counselor.

 - Stay with the person until professional help arrives.